 Painting doesn’t need to be a pain when choosing the tools and items you will need to finish the job like a pro.
 You don’t have to spend an absolute fortune on the best kit in the shop either, with a few little tips on how to decide the best brushes to use, you’ll be painting in style, and enjoy a finish that you’d often pay a professional to do.

-There are a number of types of brush bristles that you should consider before painting, which include:
+Types of brush bristles that you should consider before painting:

-- Nylon Brushes – These brushes are much cheaper to purchase than natural hair brushes and offer advantages in the application of latex based paints.
+These brushes are much cheaper to purchase than natural hair brushes and offer advantages in the application of latex-based paints.
 Nylon is more durable than natural fibres, and so will last much longer.

 Size, shape and usage determines a good brush

 Brushes also come in a number of different sizes and shapes.
 Some of the most popular sizes are the 1” – 2” brush which is the perfect brush for small trim such as windows.
 A 3” brush is a popular choice for glossy paints used on doors, cabinets and other furniture around the home.
 A 4” brush is often used for large and flat areas in which more surface area is needed, ergo more paint and a wider brush stroke is used to finish the job.

 The final part of choosing the right brush is to select the tip style of the bristles.
 These come in a variety of styles such as squarely cut bristles for applying paint over large areas or used in thicker trim situations, as well as the thin angle sash brush which is perfectly adapted for filling in edges and corners.